Making Friends

-EngScis are an exceptionally social and close-knit group.
-Regardless of whether you’re outgoing or shy, you’ll have many opportunities to hang out with your friend, and meet new people in EngSci.
+EngScis are an exceptionally close-knit group.
+Whether you’re outgoing or shy, you’ll have many opportunities to hang out with your friends and meet new people in EngSci.

 In Years 1 & 2 EngSci, you’ll share 23 courses with your peers.
 You’ll be in the same lectures as at least half the class, and will share tutorials with about 30 classmates, making it easy to meet people.
 You can form your own teams and study groups or simply talk to someone new on the way to/from class.
 Remember, it’s up to you to reach out to people and start a conversation!

 The EngSci Common Room is a student lounge just for EngSci.
-EngScis from all years eat lunch, play video games such as Super Smash Bros., play foosball, chatt, or study here.
-This is a super comfortable space for you to immerse yourself in the EngSci community.
-Tip: if you’re nervous about talking to upper-years, a good conversation starter is to just ask them about their experiences in first-year courses.
-Upper-years don’t bite, we promise!
+EngScis from all years eat lunch, play video games or foosball, chat, or study here.
+This is a super comfortable space for immersing yourself in the EngSci community.
+Tip: if you’re nervous about talking to upper years, a good conversation starter is to ask them about their experiences in first-year courses.
+Upper years don’t bite, we promise!

 EngSci Club hosts large annual events such as the EngSci Dinner Dance and Nocturne Talent Show, in addition to frequent, smaller get-togethers.
 These events are fun ways to spend quality time with friends and make new ones!
 Make sure to follow @engsciclub on Instagram to stay updated regarding special events.